contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 Baptismal services for converts should be scheduled as soon as they have met the qualifications in [38.2.3.3](38-church-policies-and-guidelines.md#38233-baptism-and-confirmation-interviews).
 Baptism of a family member should not be delayed until a father can receive the priesthood and perform the baptism himself.

-Under the direction of the bishopric, the ward mission leader (if one is called) or the member of the elders quorum presidency who leads missionary work in the ward plans and conducts baptismal services for converts.
+Under the bishopric’s guidance, the ward mission leader (if one is called) or the member of the elders quorum presidency who leads missionary work in the ward plans and conducts baptismal services for converts.

 ### 18.7.3 Who Performs the Ordinance